-There is no data on homeschooled students in the MLDS.
-Homeschool students register with their local school system which verifies compliance and provides instructional supervision.
-This data is not collected at the student level by Some stakeholders believe having data on homeschooled students will provide a source of comparison to Maryland public school student outcomes.
+Gap There is no data on homeschooled students in the MLDS.
+Reason Homeschool students register with their local school system which verifies compliance and provides instructional supervision.
+This data is not collected at the student level by MSDE.
+Data is only reported aggregately by each LEA, which does not provide meaningful data for the MLDS.
+Impacts Some stakeholders believe having data on homeschooled students will provide a source of comparison to Maryland public school student outcomes.
 The requirements for Maryland public school students and Maryland homeschooled students are very different.
 Much of the data collected on public school students is not available for homeschooled students.
-Work with MSDE and the Research Branch to find public sources of comparable data, if needed for analysis.
-No data available Inactive
+Resolution Work with MSDE and the Research Branch to find public sources of comparable data, if needed for analysis.
+Feasibility No data available Status Inactive